DDDMTS/gym_2048_env/README.md

 I ran 100 tests on the resulting model and achieved 2048 in 10 times, 1024 in 68 times, 512 in 20 times and 256 in 2 times.

-You can run check_model.py to test the model, it will print a dict, the key of the dict is the maximum value of the episode, and the value of the dict is the number of episodes that get this value.
+You can run check_model.py to test the model (will cost a few minutes), it will print a dict, the key of the dict is the maximum value of the episode, and the value of the dict is the number of episodes that get this value.

 ## Mean episode training length